Urban renewal: Eminent domain

 Also known as land acquisition, compulsory purchase/acquisition, resumption or expropriation in various countries, eminent domain is, in principle, the power to take private property for public use.

 However, cases have emerged in the United States in cases where the land acquired was not put to any public use.
 For example, the Kelo v.
 City of New London lawsuit ruled that eminent domain may instead transfer acquired private property into private ownership in the case of renewal schemes.
 The case was brought by a homeowner whose house was acquired and demolished by a private company after the verdict.
 The company did not complete its contracted construction, leaving the plot empty.
 Similar occurred in the Rust Belt, where large areas of productive buildings were demolished to enable speculative future development which never materialized.
 Syracuse, Cincinnati, and Niagara Falls, among many others, cleared entire neighborhoods under urban renewal plans, only for the cleared areas to become surface parking lots, sparse industrial areas, or vacant land.

 Construction around an event or venue

 In Barcelona the 1992 Olympics provided a catalyst for infrastructure improvements and the redevelopment of the water front area, and in Bilbao the building of a new art museum was the focus for a new business district around the city's derelict dock area.
 The approach has become very popular in the UK due to the availability of lottery funding for capital projects and the vibrancy of the cultural and creative sectors.
 However, the arrival of Tate Modern in the London borough of Southwark may be heralded as a catalyst to economic revival in its surrounding neighborhood.

-Business incentives

-Urban renewal schemes are often combined with small business and big business incentives.